bbastron/global_plastic_waste/README.md

 * Both India and the United States represent key areas where effective plastic waste management can have the biggest impact.

-Please visit my [Tableau data narrative](https://public.tableau.com/app/profile/beccab/viz/OurPlasticProblem_16257012653080/OurPlasticProblem) for a more in-depth, interactive analysis of plastic waste pollution.
+Please visit my [Tableau data narrative](https://public.tableau.com/app/profile/beccab/viz/OurPlasticProblem_16257012653080/OurPlasticProblem) for an interactive analysis of plastic waste pollution.